-Germany shooting: Several injured, fatalities feared
+Report: 6 killed, several injured in Germany shooting

-BERLIN (AP) - Several people have been injured and some were likely killed in a shooting in southwestern Germany, police said Friday.
+BERLIN (AP) - German news agency dpa reports that six people have been killed and several were injured in a shooting in southwestern Germany.

+Aalen police said several people were injured and some were killed in the shooting early Friday afternoon, but haven’t confirmed the number of fatalities.

-A spokesman for Aalen police said a suspect was arrested after the shooting that took place shortly after midday Friday in the town of Rot am See.
+A spokesman for Aalen police said a suspect was arrested after the shooting and no further suspects are believed to be at large.

-Police spokesman Holger Binert told German broadcaster n-tv he couldn’t say yet exactly how many people had been killed.

-“We have arrested a suspect,” Binert said, adding that initial information suggested the suspect and one or more of the victims knew each other.
+Police spokesman Holger Binert told German broadcaster n-tv that initial information suggested the suspect and one or more of the victims knew each other.

-“In any case, we have no information on further suspects,” he said.

 Rot am See is located about 170 kilometers (105 miles) northwest of Munich